BMI FAQ

 This resource provides quick answers for frequently asked questions (FAQ) for students in the Department of Biomedical Informatics (BMI).
 Please see our websites and the Computer Science and Informatics (CSI) Graduate Program Handbook for details:

-The Department of Accessibility Services works with students with disabilities to provide reasonable accommodations.
-To receive consideration for reasonable accommodations, you must register with the DAS.
-It is your responsibility to request accommodations, and your accommodations cannot be retroactively applied, so please contact the DAS and your instructors as early to discuss the plan for implementing your accommodations.
-For additional information about accessibility and accommodations, please contact the DAS at (404)-727-9877 or accessibility@emory.edu.
+I aim to provide an inclusive environment that allows every student to succeed.
+The Department of Accessibility Services (DAS) works with students who have disabilities to provide reasonable accommodations.
+It is your responsibility to request accommodations.
+In order to receive consideration for reasonable accommodations, you must register with the DAS.
+Accommodations cannot be applied retroactively, so you must contact DAS as early as possible to request accommodations and contact me as early as possible to discuss the plan for implementing your accommodations.
+For additional information about accessibility and accommodations, please contact the DAS at (404) 727-9877 or accessibility@emory.edu.

-Your instructors and advisor likely have specific expectations for academic integrity.
+Your instructors and advisor likely have specific expectations for academic and research integrity and definitions of academic and research misconduct.
 If you are in doubt, then please ask before potentially violating these expectations.

 BMI faculty offer a variety of courses, and BMI students enroll in a variety of courses from BMI faculty, other CSI faculty, and other university faculty.